dgaydukov/cert-aws/sa/files/sa.md

 * snowball edge - data migration & edge computing device:
     * Storage Optimized 100TB/24vCPU - local storage & large scale data transfer
-    * Compute Optimized 52vCPU (also you can get additional GPU) - for ML & video processing in disconnected env So you can order this device, run some ML job, process data locally, and ship it back to aws, & upload already processed data into s3
+    * Compute Optimized 52vCPU (also you can get additional GPU) - for ML & video processing in disconnected env So you can order this device, run some ML job, process data locally, and ship it back to aws, and upload already processed data into s3
 * snowmobile - big car with 100PB of storage capacity

 ###### Transfer Family
 TF - 3 services for transfer from on-premise into s3:
 * FTP (File Transfer Protocol) - network protocol for the transfer of data, use separate channel for control and data transfers.
 Control channel is open until terminated or inactivity timeout, the data channel is active for the duration of the transfer.
 * FTPS (FTP over SSL) - secure extension for FTP, allows encryption of both the control and data channel connections either concurrently or independently
 * SFTP (SSH FTP) - network protocol for secure transfer of data over the internet, required single channel for commands and data.
 It's newer than FTPS so it's better to use it for new projects.
 If you want any of these protocols and want to move data to aws you have to host and manage your own file transfer service, so TF solve this problem by providing managed file transfer service.